gvwilson/thirdbit/src/fiction/iffy/index.md

 She jerked her chin toward the stern.
 "Back an' out 's as far as I got."

-Someone was banging against one of the doors they passed.
+Someone banged against a locked door as they passed.
 They were shouting, too.
 Iffy thought it was funny but didn't have enough energy to laugh.
 At some point Edson had put his arm around her to help her stay upright.